 We’ve read each of these books, and they are sitting on the shelves of our writers.
-Some are better than others, but we cover the good and the bad on each one.
-We don’t want you to have any bad surprises if you decide to add one of these to you own collection.
+Some are better than others, but we cover the good and the bad on each one in our gun book reviews.
+We don’t want you to have any bad surprises if you decide to add one of these to your own collection.

 - Beating the Reaper – Do you know what to do if you are traumatically injured in a knife or firearm attack?
 Do you have the tools and skills to stay alive until paramedics can get to you?
 This book specifically covers what happens after the attack has been stopped, but now there are injuries to treat.